ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/replicaset/challenges-with-replicasets.md

+---
+description: Explore the challenges associated with ReplicaSets in Kubernetes.
+Understand the common issues and complexities that arise when working with ReplicaSets directly.
+---

 # Challenges With ReplicaSets

 Although `ReplicaSets` in Kubernetes ensure high availability of applications, they lack certain critical features that are essential for production-level deployments.